mdscheuerell/website/content/home/about.md

 +++

-# Biography
+# About me

-Mark is an applied ecologist at NOAA‘s Northwest Fisheries Science Center and an Affiliate Associate Professor in the School of Aquatic and Fishery Sciences at the University of Washington.
+I am an applied ecologist at NOAA‘s Northwest Fisheries Science Center and an Affiliate Associate Professor in the School of Aquatic and Fishery Sciences at the University of Washington.

-He works on a variety of problems related to the conservation and management of aquatic resources, particularly along the west coast of North America.
-Much of Mark's research is focused on the development and application of statistical methods for analyzing temporal and spatial data.
+I work on a variety of problems related to the conservation and management of aquatic resources, particularly along the west coast of North America.
+Much of my research is focused on the development and application of statistical methods for analyzing temporal and spatial data.

-Mark advises post-docs and serves on graduate student committees in both formal and informal roles.
-Feel free to contact him if you would like to discuss any aspect of your research.
+I advise post-docs and serve on graduate student committees in both formal and informal roles.
+Feel free to contact me if you would like to discuss any aspect of your research.